Your Passport to Global Affairs

 Second and third places went to Gulf Coast High School teams.
 Click here to learn more.

 Click here for information about the middle school competition.
+For the 2025 study guide, click here.

 In the above photo, from left, are Mimi Gregory, NCWA Vice President for Programs; Meghan Joyce, Aubrey Rogers High School team coach; students Aaron Bowman, Bennett Bowman, Luke Brown and Alex Ewy; and Jim Seymour, NCWA's manager of the high school competition.

-Some Benefits of Membership in NCWA
+Some of the Many Benefits of Membership in NCWA

-Sign up for GlobalPost (formerly DailyChatter)
+Sign Up for GlobalPost (formerly DailyChatter)

 Travel with WACA Members